Racism in the United States: European Americans

 Various European American immigrant groups have been subjected to discrimination on the basis of their religion (see Religious discrimination in the United States and Anti-Catholicism in the United States), immigrant status (which is known as "Nativism") or ethnicity (country of origin).

 In the 19th century, this was particularly true because of anti-Irish prejudice, which was based on anti-Catholic sentiment, and prejudice against the Irish as an ethnicity.
 This was especially true for Irish Catholics who immigrated to the U.S. in the mid-19th century; the large number of Irish (both Catholics and Protestants) who settled in America in the 18th century had largely (but not entirely) escaped such discrimination and eventually blended into the white American population.
 During the 1830s in the U.S., riots over control of job sites broke out in rural areas among rival labor teams whose members were from different parts of Ireland, and riots also broke out between Irish and local American work teams which were competing for construction jobs.

-The Native American Party, commonly called the Know Nothing movement was a political party, whose membership was limited to Protestant men, that operated on a national basis during the mid-1850s and sought to limit the influence of Irish Catholics and other immigrants, thus reflecting nativism and anti-Catholic sentiment.
+The Native American Party, commonly called the Know Nothing movement, was a political party that operated on a national basis during the mid-1850s, its membership was limited to Protestant men who sought to limit the influence of Irish Catholics and other immigrants, thus reflecting nativist and anti-Catholic sentiments.
 There was widespread anti-Irish job discrimination in the United States and "No Irish need apply" signs were common.

-The second era Ku Klux Klan was a very large nationwide organization in the 1920s, consisting of between four to six million members (15% of the nation's eligible population) that especially opposed Catholics.
+The second era Ku Klux Klan was a very large nationwide organization in the 1920s, consisting of between four million and six million members (15% of the nation's eligible population) that especially opposed Catholics.
 The revival of the Klan was spurred by the release of the 1915 film The Birth of a Nation.
 The second and third incarnations of the Ku Klux Klan made frequent references to America's "Anglo-Saxon blood".
 Anti-Catholic sentiment, which appeared in North America with the first Pilgrim and Puritan settlers in New England in the early 17th century, remained evident in the United States up to the presidential campaign of John F. Kennedy, who went on to become the first Catholic U.S. president in 1961.

 The 20th century saw discrimination against immigrants from Southern and Eastern Europe (notably Italian Americans and Polish Americans), partially as a result of anti-Catholic sentiment (as well as discrimination against Irish Americans), partially as a result of Nordicism.
 The primary spokesman for Nordicism was the eugenicist Madison Grant.
-His 1916 book, The Passing of the Great Race, or the Racial Basis of European History about Nordicism was highly influential among racial thinkers and government policy makers in the U.S.
+His 1916 book about Nordicism, The Passing of the Great Race, or the Racial Basis of European History, was highly influential among racial thinkers and government policy makers in the U.S.